-- If placed at important intersections the building could be treated as a landmark and can be slightly taller or display another built element signalling its importance as a way finding cue; - The aim should be to create a positive outlook that improves the building, the street scene and generates local pride; - All the façades overlooking the street or public space should be treated as primary façades; - They should have some form of relationship with the street, in the form of windows or outdoor private space, in order to enhance natural surveillance; - In the case of boundary treatments, which are publicly visible for example facing the street or overlooking fields to the rear, the quality of the materials should be high.
-Panel fencing should be avoided and instead use a typical Kemble treatment such as: drystone walling.
-Other alternatives could be considered such as hedges and other planting, estate railings or a contribution of timber, brick and planting; and - At least one of the perimeter walls sides should be a low wall or low growing vegetation.
+- If placed at important intersections the building could be treated as a landmark and can be slightly taller or display another built element signalling its importance as a way finding cue; - The aim should be to create a positive outlook that improves the building, the street scene and generates local pride; - All the façades overlooking the street or public space should be treated as primary façades; - They should have some form of relationship with the street, in the form of windows or outdoor private space, in order to enhance natural surveillance; - In the case of fencing for back gardens or perimeter walls, the quality of the materials should be high.
+Panel fencing should be avoided and instead use a typical Kemble treatment such as: dry wall or masonry wall.
+Other alternatives could be a green wall, hedges and plants or a contribution of timber, brick and planting; and - At least one of the perimeter walls sides should be a low wall or low growing vegetation.